grahamgilbert/blog/content/post/2014-07-26-personal-automation-part-1.markdown

 As I said before, I really disliked how Boxen installs software.
 Munki does a much better job, and AutoPkg makes it trivial to make sure you have the latest software version.
 Being a sysadmin, I need more than simple drag and drop apps and packages though - I make extensive use of [Homebrew](http://brew.sh) to install command line tools like [Packer](http://packer.io), so I needed to come up with a way of installing these with Munki.

 However, Munki isn't the best tool for managing my configuration.
 I've been using Puppet to manage the Macs I look after for nearly three years now, and I wanted to base my system on it as I've already done a lot of the work with making OS X specific modules.
-I also wanted to use the modules made for Boxen as much as possible (some made too many assumptions about where they were running, so couldn't be re-used.
+I also wanted to use the modules made for Boxen as much as possible (some made too many assumptions about where they were running, so couldn't be reused.

 So to recap: